Bethe vectors and recurrence relations for twisted Yangian based models: Abstract

 \section{Abstract}

-We study Olshanski twisted Yangian based models, known as one-dimensional ``soliton non-preserving'' open spin chains, by means of the algebraic Bethe ansatz.
-The even case, when the underlying bulk Lie algebra is $\mfgl_{2n}$, was studied in \cite{GMR19}.
-In the present work, we focus on the odd case, when the underlying bulk Lie algebra is $\mfgl_{2n+1}$.
-We present a more symmetric form of the trace formula for Bethe vectors.
-We use the composite model approach and $Y(\mfgl_n)$-type recurrence relations to obtain recurrence relations for twisted Yangian based Bethe vectors, for both even and odd cases.
+{\bf We study Olshanski twisted Yangian based models, known as one-dimensional ``soliton non-preserving'' open spin chains, by means of algebraic Bethe ansatz.
+The even case, when the bulk symmetry is $\mfgl_{2n}$ and the boundary symmetry is $\mfsp_{2n}$ or $\mfso_{2n}$, was studied in \cite{GMR19}.
+In the present work, we focus on the odd case, when the bulk symmetry is $\mfgl_{2n+1}$ and the boundary symmetry is $\mfso_{2n+1}$.
+We explicitly construct Bethe vectors and present a more symmetric form of the trace formula.
+We use the composite model approach and $Y(\mfgl_n)$-type recurrence relations to obtain recurrence relations for twisted Yangian based Bethe vectors, for both even and odd cases. }